bucalein/ArduinoVM/README.md

 ------
  HELP
 ------
-Given the fact that the assembler is very rudimenta; you can use this commandline to calculate the addresses to be used with call, jmp instructions:
+Given the fact that the assembler is very rudimental: there are yet no labels which can be used as jumping addresses and you have to count manually the instruction address; you can use the following command to get the address of each opcode:

   $ grep "^[^#]" FILENAME | nl